spideruci/sense-vis/README.md

 **bfd7d83ade2985806467aa7e12eb02855740ff75**

-Fixed the autoscrolling on the click listener on every "pre" object.
+Fixed the auto-scrolling on the click listener on every "pre" object.

 **3485663162717f677f2b85e6015afc13065676bb**

 Varied column size with the zoom.

+**d82a51f1df2d87559c607f680b552e30bc9c971c**

+Beautifying with Bootstrap classes and HTML.

 **The next one**

-Beautifying with Bootstrap classes and HTML.
+Fixed the search function to hook on to the SeeSoft view.